Azure Active Directory Pass-through Authentication: Frequently asked questions

 As long as a Pass-through Authentication Agent is running, it remains active and continually handles user sign-in requests.
 If you want to uninstall an Authentication Agent, go to Control Panel -> Programs -> Programs and Features and uninstall both the Microsoft Azure AD Connect Authentication Agent and the Microsoft Azure AD Connect Agent Updater programs.

 If you check the Pass-through Authentication blade on the Azure Active Directory admin center after completing the preceding step, you'll see the Authentication Agent showing as Inactive.
 This is expected.
-The Authentication Agent is automatically dropped from the list after a few days.
+The Authentication Agent is automatically dropped from the list after 10 days.

 I already use AD FS to sign in to Azure AD.
 How do I switch it to Pass-through Authentication?